ParadigmShift1259/Vision2020/HSVFinder-containerized/Readme.md

 # Containerized HSV Finder
-### Author: Agastya Asthana
+## Author: Agastya Asthana
+---
+## How to Use

-The source files created here can be used to build the docker image but is not neccesarry because the image needed is already uploaded to cloud and can be be pulled down by running the file in `runMe.sh`
+The source files created here can be used to build the docker image but is not neccesarry because the image needed is already uploaded to cloud and can be be pulled down by running the file in `runMe.sh`.
+Just copy & paste the command in `runMe.sh` into a raspberry pi terminal connected to internet to see the magic!

 ---
 ## About This
 This project took me several days and countless failures to achieve.